 - Requires résumé approval by CCI Peer Career Advisor by April 1 (résumés approved last year still qualify).

 - Must have secured the internship AND accepted it in order to apply.

-- May be a self-directed project, not necessarily affiliated with an organization.
+- May not be a self-directed project.

 - Dance grants support dance students who are attending performance-based trainings/intensives.

 - Use this Quick Guide: 2022 CCI Competitive Summer Funding for additional information about eligibility and how to apply.